 In this blog I covered a number of areas across technology and operations where you can look to preserve cash and find new efficiencies.
 But the opportunity right now is bigger.
 It may be hard to realize it in the moment—as we are all focused on the challenges in front of us right now—but this crisis may be a chance for you to make the bold changes that have been needed for some time, even before COVID-19 hit.
 Take a hard look at all your tools, processes and teams, and accelerate the transformation your company needs in order to compete on customer experience in the future.

 We’re here to help.
-If you’d like to talk through a strategy, or learn how other brands have achieved some of the goals I talked about in this post, please get in touch.
+If you’d like to talk through a strategy, the differences of CDP vs. DMP vs CDI, or learn how other brands have achieved some of the goals I talked about in this post, please get in touch.
 Use the “ask a question” box below and we’ll make sure you get connected with me or a colleague who can answer your questions.

 You may also be interested in these additional resources: